 Integrating Professional and Pastoral Counseling How does professional counseling relate to pastoral counseling?
 This article offers a synthesis of these differing fields of study.
-Download a free lecture on this topic with one-click

 Change Model of Counseling This model for Christian counseling addresses (1) wrong behaviors, (2) false beliefs, (3) true beliefs, and (4) right actions.